WintonCentre/predict-prostate/README.md

 may be used but some adjustments may be necessary to support hot-loading.
 (For example, if using Emacs with Cider, the figwheel setup is slightly different.)

+Install Intellij and the Cursive plugin following [these instructions](https://cursive-ide.com/userguide/index.html).
+I recommend enabling the ParEdit option rather than ParInfer for fast clojure editing with balanced parenthises.

 Start Intellij, and select `File > New Project > From Version Control`.
 This will clone and install the repo and create a new project.